 Nappanee in Elkhart County, Indiana — The American Midwest (Great Lakes)

-Erected 2005 by Indiana Historical Bureau, City of Nappanee, Nappanee Historic Preservation Commission, Nappanee Public Library, Elkhart County Historical Society, Nappanee, E. Newcomer and Son Jewelers.
-(Marker Number 20.2005.2.)
+Erected 2005 by Indiana Historical Bureau, City of Nappanee, Nappanee Historic Preservation Commission, Nappanee Public Library, Elkhart County Historical Society, Nappanee "Smokey Stovers" Fire Department, Mayor Larry and Linda Thompson, E. Newcomer and Son Jewelers.
+(Marker Number 20.2005.1.)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Nappanee Cartoonists (approx. 0.3 miles away); Nappanee World Wars Memorial (approx. half a mile away); Stahly - Nissley - Kuhns Farm (approx. 1.3 miles away); Bull Cemetery (approx. 4.7 miles away); Brumbaugh Cemetery (approx. 4.8 miles away); Sandridge Cemetery (approx. 7.9 miles away); Milford World War I Veterans (approx. 8.1 miles away); Milford World Wars Honor Roll (approx. 8.1 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Nappanee World Wars Memorial (approx. 0.2 miles away); Nappanee Furniture (approx. 0.3 miles away); Stahly - Nissley - Kuhns Farm (approx. one mile away); Bull Cemetery (approx. 4.7 miles away); Brumbaugh Cemetery (approx. 5.1 miles away); Sandridge Cemetery (approx. 7.7 miles away); In honor of the World War Veterans of this community (approx. 8.4 miles away); Milford World Wars Honor Roll (approx. 8.4 miles away).
 Touch for a list and map of all markers in Nappanee.